pinankshah8-Aa/Smartplate-AI/README.md

 In many PGs and college mess systems, food is prepared based on the total number of students instead of actual attendance or food demand.
 This creates multiple problems:

-* **Blind Cooking:** Food is prepared for the full student count even when many students skip college.
+* **Blind Cooking:** Food is prepared for the full student count even when many students do not require meals.
-* **Food & Money Wastage:** If 10 students skip college and each meal costs ₹50, around ₹500 can be wasted in a single day.
+* **Food & Money Wastage:** If 10 students do not take meals and each meal costs ₹50, around ₹500 can be wasted in a single day.
 * **Menu Fatigue:** Students may dislike repetitive menus, leading to more uneaten food.
 * **No Real-Time Data:** Staff do not get accurate attendance or food demand updates before cooking.